Other Important Information

 The RIO is responsible for reporting to the appropriate federal funding agency as required.
 Visit the Office of Research Integrity at the U.S. Department of Health and Human Services online for a list of links to all federal funding agencies’ regulations regarding research misconduct.

-Research Misconduct vs. Academic Misconduct
+Research Misconduct vs. Student Academic Misconduct